|

 node | (u) | NodeAttrBaseProxy | Returns node-attribute proxy access.
 Creates the node if absent. | G.node("A")["x"] = 7; |

-operator[] | (u) | NodeProxy | Returns a proxy for chained access such as G[u][v] and G[u][v]["key"].
-Creates u if absent. | G["A"]["B"] = 2.0; |
+operator[] | (u) | NodeProxy / ConstNodeProxy | Mutable access returns a write-creates proxy for G[u][v] and G[u][v]["key"]; const access never creates and throws if u is missing. | G["A"]["B"] = 2.0; |

 get_impl | () | const GraphType& | Exposes the internal BGL graph for wrapper implementation or advanced inspection. | auto& impl = G.get_impl(); |